themarquisdesheric/amber-health/src/pages/articles/2019-09-24-endometriosis-potential-causes.md

 <h3>Additional Theories</h3>

 In conclusion, there is no single theory that is entirely adequate in describing the disease origin, process, locations, and behaviors.
-Additional theories are discussed on <a href="http://endopaedia.info/resources.html#theories" target="_blank" rel="noopener noreferrer">Endopaedia</a>.
+Additional theories are discussed on <a href="http://endopaedia.info/resources.html#theories" target="_blank" rel="noopener noreferrer">Endopaedia</a> and in this <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5925869/" target="_blank" rel="noopener noreferrer">article</a>.
 Researchers and specialists speculate that it likely takes <a href="https://www.danmartinmd.com/files/endotheory.pdf" target="_blank" rel="noopener noreferrer">a variety of factors</a> described in each theory to cause endometriosis.

 <blockquote>Without question, there are various additional factors that contribute to disease pathophysiology and pathogenesis.
 Propagation of outdated myths and misinformation, and the continued research positioning of endometriosis as normal endometrium, keeps the disease mired in outdated concepts, hysterectomy, failed drug therapy, and incomplete treatment.